|

 environmental design components work for your program.
 Lighting, wall

-color, flooring, room equipment, activity space, traffic patterns, storage,
+color, flooring, room equipment, activity space, traffic patterns,

-your philosophy of care.
+can promote your philosophy of care.

 Raising